Axolotl Swollen Toes: What It Means and What to Do

 - Progressively gets worse over days

-This type almost always indicates injury, infection, or water quality issues.
+This type often points toward injury, infection, or water quality issues.

 The Most Common Causes